doc-han/LibGenesis/README.md

     })
 ```

-3. Book Download

-Just a get request to the link in the returned objects will start the download
+3. Download books with a simple **GET** request to the download link in the response

 ```javascript
     [